andrewwang247/radix-tree/README.md

 ### Iteration

-The tree supports constant bidirectional iterators that traverse the stored keys in alphabetical order.
+The tree supports constant forward iterators that traverse the stored keys in alphabetical order.
 The class comes with STL style `begin` and `end` functions that range over the entire tree.
 Use the `begin` and `end` overloads with the `prefix` parameter to construct ranges over keys that match prefixes.

 ### Operators